 Corporate Performance Measures.
 Typically, the Compensation Committee establishes one or more corporate financial metrics tied to our annual operating plan as the principal measures for determining each executive officer's annual cash incentive award.
-For 2010, consistent with our business strategy, the Compensation Committee established revenue, adjusted gross margin as a percentage of revenue and adjusted operating income as a percentage of revenue as the principal corporate financial metrics.
-For this purpose, "adjusted gross margin" and "adjusted operating income" mean gross margin and operating income as determined under generally-accepted accounting principles plus applicable stock compensation expense.
-We reported such adjusted gross margin and adjusted operating income in connection with our press release dated February 8, 2011 announcing our results of operations for fiscal 2010.
+For 2011, consistent with our business strategy, the Compensation Committee established revenue, adjusted gross margin as a percentage of revenue and adjusted operating income as a percentage of revenue as the principal corporate financial metrics.
+For this purpose, "adjusted gross margin" and "adjusted operating income" mean gross margin and operating income as determined under generally accepted accounting principles plus applicable stock compensation expense, acquisition related items, materials cancellation charges, and termination costs and impairments.
+We reported such adjusted gross margin and adjusted operating income in our press releases announcing our results of operations for fiscal 2011.
+For purposes of cash incentive awards, the Compensation Committee reserves the authority to determine whether to exclude any item when making adjustments from the corresponding GAAP metric.

-Revenue and adjusted operating income as a percentage of revenue were used as the sole measures for determining the annual cash incentive awards for our CEO and CFO.
+Revenue and adjusted operating income as a percentage of revenue were used as the sole measures for determining the annual cash incentive awards for our CEO and Former CFO.

-To reflect their functional roles and responsibilities and in addition to their MBO's discussed below, the Compensation Committee established revenue and adjusted gross margin as a percentage of revenue as the corporate financial metrics for the purposes of determining the annual cash incentive awards of Messrs.
-Hoff and Ivester and revenue and adjusted operating income as a percentage of revenue as the corporate financial metrics for the purposes of determining the annual cash incentive awards of Mr. Walsh.
+To reflect their functional roles and responsibilities and in addition to their MBOs discussed below, the Compensation Committee established revenue and adjusted gross margin as a percentage of revenue as the corporate financial metrics for the purposes of determining the annual cash incentive awards of Messrs Hoff and Ivester and revenue and adjusted operating income as a percentage of revenue as the corporate financial metrics for the purposes of determining the annual cash incentive awards of Mr. Tuttle and Mr. Walsh.